KILTprotocol/docs/docs/develop/sdk/1-dev-setup.md

 ## Set up your project

 Before we can connect to our blockchain, we need to create a small project that can connect to the chain.
+The script will query the balances for `//Alice` and `//Bob` which are two well known development accounts.
+When we connect to Peregrine, Alice and Bob won't have any funds.
+It is a public chain and therefore all accounts that hold balance are private.
+But when we connect to the standalone chain, you will see that both have a lot of tokens that you can use to try out the KILT protocol.

-For that create a new directory and initialize a new project.
+Let's start by creating a new directory and initializing a new project.
 We are also adding the KILT SDK, TypeScript and a couple of peer dependencies.

 ```bash